minnalk/minnalk/README.md

 - Building mobile applications and websites for social media.
 - Performing data analysis to understand social trends.

-🌱 I’m in the second semester of my Information Systems degree.
+🌱 I’m in the third semester of my Information Systems degree.
 Currently:
 - Comfortable with Python.
 - Practising HTML and CSS.
-- Learning to use SQL, PHP, HTTP, and JavaScript.
+- Novice user of SQL, PHP, and JavaScript.

 <!---
 minnalk/minnalk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.